MdEstiakAhmed/eslint-prettier-husky-lint-staged-on-ts-express/README.md

-# Boilerplate: typescript, express and mongodb
+# A boilerplate for typescript-express project with eslint, prettier, husky and lint-staged

 # Create boilerplate from scratch
 ## Step 1 (initialize npm):